Roger Calvert's Steamboating Page

 Technical details:

-For many years, a non-condensing "puffer" plant, using river water if fresh, otherwise an on-board tank.
-In 2002, converted to be either condensing or puffing, by changing a couple of valves.
-In 2003, fitted with an air pump, and puffing facility removed.
+For many years, Senta had a non-condensing "puffer" plant, using river water if fresh, otherwise an on-board tank.
+In 2002, the plant was converted to be either condensing or puffing, by changing a couple of valves.
+In 2003, an air pump was fitted, and the puffing facility removed.

 Condenser: 2 copper tubes approximately 16 mm (5/8 in) diameter, 1.2 m (4 ft) long, under the after part of the hull.

-Transmission: 2:1 bevel gear step down to prop shaft; universal joints, thrust block at stern gland.
+Transmission: 2:1 bevel gear step down to the propeller shaft; universal joints, thrust block at stern gland.
 Propeller 36 cm (14 in) diameter by 51 cm (20 in) pitch.

-Auxiliaries: Prop-shaft driven feed pump with air pump on same eccentric; auxiliary feed pump driven by Stuart Turner Sirius engine through 4:1 step down gear; hand feed pump; funnel blower; whistle; bilge ejector; Windermere kettle; electronic tachometer (converted from a bicycle speedometer).
+Auxiliaries: Prop-shaft driven feed pump with air pump on the same eccentric; hand feed pump; funnel blower; whistle; bilge ejector; Windermere kettle; electronic tachometer (converted from a bicycle speedometer).

 Senta on Windermere, August 2002 (photo Roger Calvert)

-First the good news: Senta had a complete hull overhaul and paint during the winter 2008-09.
-The result is excellent - see picture on the right.
+Senta had a complete hull overhaul and paint during the winter 2008-09.
+The result is excellent - see the picture on the right.

 Senta on the River Wey, May 2009 (photo Marguerite Calvert)